trbehera/docs/docs/iot-platform-sdk/running-the-demo.md

 o.s.i.t.t.To0SchedulerEventsImpl.onSuccess - TO0 done for the device having uuid 1fae14fb-deca-405a-abdd-b25391b9d932
 ```

-The To0Scheduler communicates with the OCS at the URL defined by the property rest.api.server, defined in application.properties.
+The To0Scheduler communicates with the OCS at the URL defined by the property rest.api.server.

 Similar to OCS, the server is started using HTTPS, by default.
 The keystore and truststore information can be configured, but the Mutual TLS authentication settings must be left untouched.
 The properties are the same as that of OCS.